 Now that you have identified the target audience and figured out where to find it work on the message.
 In all seriousness, prepare a short description of what you do and what your current professional goals are.
 What exactly are you looking for, and what can you offer in return?

 Think that you should be prepared no worse, or even better, than before an interview with a recruiter.
 After all, the specialist at the interview is at least interested in listening to you, but you will have to first arrange and gain their attention to new interlocutors at the event.

 Listen, and you will be heard

 You can't imagine what an advantage you have over people who are used to talking a lot.
 Indeed, introverts often possess a rare ability to listen with genuine interest.
-The strategy of an active listener will not only distinguish you favorably from the crowd but will also attract to you most effectively.
+The strategy of being an active listener will not only distinguish you favorably from the crowd but will also attract you most effectively.

 Now is the time to smoothly transfer the conversation into a professional field.
 Talk about your business and goals, but do not forget to carefully monitor the reaction of the interlocutor, be flexible, include in the conversation, interested in his opinion, asking counter questions about interests.
-And when the acquaintance is tied up, do not forget to exchange contacts, and perhaps, to create an occasion to continue communication.
+And when the acquaintance is tied up, do not forget to exchange contacts, and perhaps, create an occasion to continue communication.

 Complete the task

 It makes no sense to try to enjoy a process that does not seem attractive to you.
 Admit to yourself that you will have to make an effort on yourself.
 And take a trip to an industry event as a business task.
 Divide it into stages and step by step, overcome each of them, not forgetting to encourage yourself for each advance internally.
 Set yourself real, quantifiable goals, develop a strategy, act, and do not forget to evaluate the completion of the task at the end, analyze and identify areas that need improvement.
 So gradually, you can feel the real excitement when it starts to work out for you!